 TGax Editor: Change the paragraphs below of this subclause as follows (#FIX):

 When HE duration-based RTS is enabled, the use of the RTS/CTS mechanism is under control of dot11Du-rationRTSThreshold.
-This mechanism requires STAs to initiate RTS/CTS when TXOP is longer than dot11DurationRTSThreshold.
+This mechanism requires STAs to use an RTS/CTS exchange for individually addressed frames when the duration of the TXOP is greater than the duration threshold indicated by dot11DurationRTSThreshold.

 NOTE 1—A STA configured not to initiate the RTS/CTS mechanism updates its virtual CS mechanism with the dura-tion information contained in a received RTS or CTS frame, and responds to an RTS frame addressed to it with a CTS frame if permitted by medium access rules.